spencerfjelstad/byte_le_royale_2021/sphinx/Truck.rst

 renown             int                         Your score.
 The game is won by having the most renown
 ================  =========================== ===================

-Please note that the BaaseBodyObject gives you the default max_gas attribute.
+Please note that the BaseBodyObject gives you the default max_gas attribute.
 You can't switch back to the base objects once you upgrade